grafana/grafana-operator/documentation/design_proposal/001_organization.md

 Implement the new CR one at the time.

 ## Open questions
+- How do we manage each of these new CRs? would it be through a higher level operator that manages organization related resources? or would it be a controller per resource?
 ### Same username

 Need to find out if i can have the same username in different organiaztions.